-Moskaluke agrees, “Everything has happened so quickly, it has been a wild few years!
+Moskaluke agrees, “Everything happened so quickly, it has been a wild few years!
 I am so proud to be part of the country music industry.
 We support and celebrate each other, and I am thrilled to be a member of the Canadian community and this genre.”

 In between her tour dates, including performances at the Calgary Stampede, Boots and Hearts and Big Valley Jamboree, Moskaluke spent a great deal of time in the studio recording her third EP Kiss Me Quiet (release date: September 25, 2015).
-Featuring 6 tracks, and 2 bonus acoustic tracks, the album showcases her signature pop/country style.
-A little musical ‘something’ for every fan’s taste, the album explores an array of emotions, from the upbeat pop vibes found in “Kiss Me Quiet,” to vulnerable power ballads like “Take Me Home”.
+Featuring 6 tracks, and 2 bonus acoustic tracks, the album showcased her signature pop/country style.
+A little musical ‘something’ for every fan’s taste, the album explored an array of emotions, from the upbeat pop vibes found in “Kiss Me Quiet,” to vulnerable power ballads like “Take Me Home”.

 2015 marked a year of many exciting firsts for Moskaluke, including her first JUNO nominations (Country Album of the Year and Breakthrough Artist of the Year), a cross-Canada tour having joined Chad Brownlee’s When The Lights Go Down Tour, as well as her first arena shows!
 In October 2015 Moskaluke also joined Paul Brandt and Dean Brody’s Road Trip Tour throughout the Western Canada dates.